SamyAbisaleh/Interactive-Lab-Hub/Alt-Lab #5/readme.md

 **How might you use this with only the parts in your kit?
 Show us your solution.**

 * The best way to do this is by using two resistors in parallel.
 We are given 330 ohm resistors -- to get them close to 150 we put two of them together and that results in us having a 165 ohm resistor.
+(Note -- I only used this for the G for ease of visual -- this same thing should be copied to all the other 2 pins of R and B)

 <img src=https://github.com/SamyAbisaleh/Interactive-Lab-Hub/blob/master/Alt-Lab%20%235/RGB-Parallel.jpg>